 Critics of such a strategy argue that methane leakage during the production and distribution phases of natural gas significantly reduces or even eliminates life cycle emissions benefits compared to those of coal or oil.

-Novim has assembled a team of scientific and technical experts to analyze existing studies of the emissions profile of natural gas during the production and distribution phases, with a focus on determining a range of actual methane leakage rates.
-Probable causes for the leakage will be included, and proposed solutions will be examined, along with suggestions for future analysis.
+In 2013 Novim assembled a team of scientific and technical experts to analyze existing studies of the emissions profile of natural gas during the production and distribution phases, with a focus on determining a range of actual methane leakage rates.
+Probable causes for the leakage were included, and proposed solutions examined, along with suggestions for future analysis.

-The Phase I study identified a significant difference between top-down (airborne) and bottom-up (surface measured) data.
-Novim, Stanford University and the National Renewable Energy Laboratory (NREL) are proposing an additional study to attempt to identify and quantify the sources of this disparity.
+The Phase I study identified a significant difference between top-down (airborne) and bottom-up (surface measured) data, and the possibility of under-reporting of leakage by the EPA.
+Novim, Stanford University and the National Renewable Energy Laboratory (NREL) are planning a follow-on study to attempt to economically identify and quantify the sources of this disparity.